rpsnoopy/EIP918-reorganized/README.md

 function adjustmentInterval () view public returns (uint256)
 ```

-**NOTES**: in a common implementation, while difficulty varies when computational power is added/subtracted to the network, the adjustmentInterval is fixed at deploy time.
+**NOTES**: in a common implementation, while `difficulty` varies when computational power is added/subtracted to the network, the `adjustmentInterval` is fixed at deploy time.

 #### miningTarget

-Returns the miningTarget, i.e. a number which is a threshold useful to evaluate if a given submitted POW solution is valid.
+Returns the `miningTarget`, i.e. a number which is a threshold useful to evaluate if a given submitted POW solution is valid.

 ```solidity
 function miningTarget () view public returns (uint256)
 ```

-**NOTES**: in a common implementation, the solution is valid if lower than the miningTarget.
+**NOTES**: in a common implementation, the solution is accepted if lower than the `miningTarget`.

 #### miningReward